-For small defects in one or two teeth, Dr. Rothwell or Dr. Lenick will generally use tooth bonding.
-Sometimes, if the situation requires it, they will do an entire smile with this direct technique.
-You can view examples of their beautiful work in our smile gallery.
+For small defects in one or two teeth, Dr. Rothwell will generally use tooth bonding.
+Sometimes, if the situation requires it, she will do an entire smile with this direct technique.
+You can view examples of her beautiful work in our smile gallery.
 Here is an explanation of what makes this treatment different from porcelain veneers:

 Artistry is required for tooth bonding:

 Tooth bonding requires artistic talent on the part of the dentist.
 It is done freehand, at the chair, rather than in a laboratory.
 Dentists without artistic ability are uneasy about attempting this type of treatment.
-Dr. Rothwell and Dr. Lenick, however, are highly skilled artist/dentists that can do this work and produce beautiful results.
+Dr. Rothwell, however, is a highly skilled artist and dentist that can do this work and produce beautiful results.

 Made out of composite instead of porcelain: